Written by: Tim Edison

 This delectable example of Californian Chardonnay wows with mature peach, apricot, apple, and oak notes.
 Buttery smooth with a creamy edge, it goes down a treat with fresh fruit and exciting oak undertones.

 Layered aromas of vanilla, plum, and peach blossom give this wine a sweet, delicious bouquet, yet the taste profile is off-dry with a buttery mouthfeel.
-The flavors of apricot, peach, apple, and oak make this Chardonnay incredibly morish.

 The creaminess of this Chardonnay pairs perfectly with fresh fruit, strawberries and cream, and ice cream sundaes.
 Meaty fish like halibut and cod, lobster, crab, scallops, and mussels seasoned with garlic also works exceptionally well.